 Make sure that you cover all the required points on your application.
-Sticking to one point and repeating it continuously just shows that you are unable to think objectively and lack the ability to conduct yourself properly while exposed to situations you have not encountered before.
+Sticking to one point and repeating it continuously just shows that you are unable to think objectively.
+It also shows that you lack the ability to conduct yourself properly while exposed to situations you have not encountered before.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!